harbour/core/harbour/contrib/rddsql/readme.txt

  first record in index is changed to be the last record in index during the phase of record processing, DO WHILE !
 Eof() loop will iterate only this single records even if the database contains millions of records.
-Your sould do FLOCK() on DBF to guarantee the records are not changed.
-Do you use FLOCK() before readonly DO WHILE !
+Your sould do FLock() on DBF to guarantee the records are not changed.
+Do you use FLock() before readonly DO WHILE !
 Eof() loops? :)